opnfv/clover/docs/release/release-notes/Fraser-release-notes.rst

 Important notes
 ===============

-The Clover project for OPNFV Fraser can ONLY be run on Kubernetes version 1.9.3 or later
+The Clover project for OPNFV Fraser can ONLY be run on Kubernetes version 1.9 or later

 Summary
 =======

-Clover provides tools to help run cloud native virtual network functions.
-These tools include service-mesh and associated policy-based-routing config (via Istio), logging (via fluentd), monitoring (via Prometheus), and tracing (via OpenTracing and Jaeger).
+Clover Fraser release provides tools for installation and validation of various upstream cloud native projects including Istio, fluentd, Jaegar, and Prometheus.
+In addition, the Fraser release also includes a sample VNF, its Kubernetes manifest, simple tools to validate route rules from Istio, as well as an example A-B testing framework.

 Release Data
 ============